R.I.P. Mel Baggs 1980-2020

 According to Laura Tisoncik, Mel Baggs’ friend, writing on Baggs’ Facebook page, sie died less than a week ago, indirectly from COVID-19.
 Baggs had multiple, complicated, and serious medical issues that kept hir movements outside the home extremely limited, and most of the time unable to travel.
 Recently, according to Tisoncik, Baggs was released from another hospitalization—but this time sooner than they should have been because the hospital needed the bed for C-19 patients.
 Mel died too young of respiratory failure.

 Baggs was a pain in my ass when I first met and got to know hir back around 2005.
 Always on about what sie was against, never about what sie was for, Mel frequently contacted me when I was running the world’s largest membership organization for adults on the spectrum (GRASP).
-Baggs poured over our website, denouncing our decisons on what to link and what not to link, or critiqued some of the language I was using in my essays.
+Baggs poured over our website, denouncing our decisions on what to link and what not to link, or critiqued some of the language I was using in my essays.
 But the “pain” part was that sie were always right.

 We got closer in 2007 when the vaccine theory folks just went full on in accusing Mel of fraud.
-They ridiculed Mel for hir weight, for Mel’s discussion of hir sexualty (“You’ll never have sex!
+They ridiculed Mel for hir weight, for Mel’s discussion of hir sexuality (“You’ll never have sex!
 Who cares?
 Ew“), calling Mel a faker, an actress, who was just making all this up, pretending to be non-verbal and disabled.
 I wrote Mel: “You hit a nerve, (Mel).
 Nice job…Want some help?”
 But Mel really didn’t.
 Mel was used to it all.
 Mel was tough as nails, having already been through the fight over facilitated communication’s very legitimacy.
-But as a result of my reachng out, we were closer, and a year later sie trusted us enough to ask for real help when Mel’s services were threatened with being cut.
+But as a result of my reaching out, we were closer, and a year later sie trusted us enough to ask for real help when Mel’s services were threatened with being cut.
 I was warmed that I had been asked.

 Why the parents of non-verbal children weren’t lined up for blocks, seeking to learn from Mel…was beyond me.